charvibannur/100-Days-of-Machine-learning/README.md

 ## Day-40 [20/11/2021] Project On Deep Belief Networks:
 * Practical Application of DBN's on MNIST Dataset.
 * [Reference](https://medium.com/black-feathers-labs/deep-belief-networks-an-introduction-1d52bb867a25) to the project

+## DAY-41 [07/12/2021] :
+* Taking time off to study for 3rd sem internals and final exams.
+Will be back soon !!